|Distance||533 miles (859 km)|

 When travelling in Italy, you must follow these COVID-19 safety rules:

-The information above was last checked on 11/06/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight from Barcelona to Rome before travelling.
+The information above was last checked on 15/10/2021.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight to Rome from Barcelona before travelling.

 The government of Spain has imposed these measures to reduce the spread of COVID-19:

-Last checked on 11/06/2021.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your flight to Barcelona from Rome.
+Last checked on 15/10/2021.
+Remember to check the latest COVID-19 travel safety regulations for your flight to Barcelona from Rome closer to your date of departure here.

 Omio travellers most frequently book a flight from Barcelona El Prat Airport to Rome Leonardo da Vinci Fiumicino Airport for this route.

-Passengers travelling this route most often arrive at Rome Leonardo da Vinci Fiumicino Airport and need to travel approximately 0 miles (0 km) from the airport to reach the city centre in Rome.
-You can check if there are airport shuttle services, taxi services or public transportation options available from Rome Leonardo da Vinci Fiumicino Airport to get you to the city centre in Rome.
+The most popular arrival airport, Rome Leonardo da Vinci Fiumicino Airport, is located 14 miles (22 km) away from the city centre of Rome.
+You can check what public transportation connections, taxi services or airport shuttle service options are available to take you from Rome Leonardo da Vinci Fiumicino Airport to the city centre in Rome.

 Here are some other resources that might have the information you need